 4. Cong Dam Fishing Village

-Hopefully, you have a wonderful time visiting these fishing villages in Halong Bay, and it is recommended that you visit at least one of them during your trip to the beautiful bay of Vietnam.
-Visit our website Bestpricetravel.com for more information on the best Halong Bay cruise deals.
+Hopefully, you have a wonderful time visiting these fishing villages in Halong Bay, and it is recommended that you visit at least one of them during your trip to this beautiful bay of Vietnam.
+For more information on the best Halong Bay cruise, please contact us now.

 Image source: Internet